 Here are the bike characteristics I chose.
 I believe these would be feasible for a Mars capable bike in the near future.
 The cruise speed and range would apply for flat ground.

-Bike Cruise50km/hr
+Bike Cruise

-Mass loaded w rider295kg
+Mass loaded w rider

 And its battery.
 A rider would need to swap or recharge batteries as required.